hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 ### Perftest
 - Confirm that the environment isn't being used with Nickin Sitaram before starting.

-Redeploy each cluster and ensure everything comes back up as normal on said clusters.

 ### Demo

 Demo runs only one cluster at a time due to some limitations in the current setup.